Kimono: Reuse

-Kimono can readily be resized, or unpicked back into tanmono (bolt) lengths.
+Kimonos can readily be resized, or unpicked back into tanmono (bolt) lengths.

 Outside of being re-woven into new fabrics, worn-out kimono have historically been recycled in a variety of ways, depending on the type of kimono and its original use.
-When the cloth is worn out, it may be used as fabric for smaller items or to create boroboro (patchwork) kimono (which were also sometimes made for the sake of fashion).
+When the cloth is worn out, it may be used as fabric for smaller items or to create boroboro (patchwork) kimonos (which were also sometimes made for the sake of fashion).
 The fact that the pattern pieces of a kimono consist of rectangles, and not complex shapes, make reuse in garments or other items easier.
 Sashiko are used to hold cloth together and decorate it.
 The cloth used for patchwork clothing must all be of similar weight, drape, and handle.

-Formal kimono, made of expensive and thin silk fabrics, would have been re-sewn into children's kimono when they became unusable for adults, as they were typically unsuitable for practical clothing; kimono were shortened, with the okumi taken off and the collar re-sewn to create haori, or were simply cut at the waist to create a side-tying jacket.
-After marriage or a certain age, young women would shorten the sleeves of their kimono; the excess fabric would be used as a furoshiki (wrapping cloth), could be used to lengthen the kimono at the waist, or could be used to create a patchwork undergarment known as a dōnuki.
+Formal kimonos, made of expensive and thin silk fabrics, would have been re-sewn into children's kimonos when they became unusable for adults, as they were typically unsuitable for practical clothing; kimonos were shortened, with the okumi taken off and the collar re-sewn to create haori, or were simply cut at the waist to create a side-tying jacket.
+After marriage or a certain age, young women would shorten the sleeves of their kimonos; the excess fabric would be used as a furoshiki (wrapping cloth), could be used to lengthen the kimono at the waist, or could be used to create a patchwork undergarment known as a dōnuki.
 Kimono that were in better condition could be re-used as an under-kimono, or to create a false underlayer known as a hiyoku.

 Children also traditionally wore kataire, kimono made of a fancier material in the okumi and upper back.